 - behaviours; what we do or our actions

 Anxiety can cause many different feelings in your body.
 These sensations are part of the “alarm reaction” when the body thinks it needs to take action.
 Common physical symptoms of anxiety include:

 - Feeling dizzy

 - Numbness and tingling sensations

 - Legs feel heavy

 You can learn to identify the physical signs of anxiety by asking yourself: “What happens when I’m anxious?
-Where do I feel the anxiety in my body?”
+Where do I feel the anxiety or stress in my body?”
 For example, when you feel anxious, you may get butterflies in your stomach, sweat a lot, breathe heavily, and feel dizzy or lightheaded.